tcaplan/rbe2002-openmv-apriltags/examples/apriltag_finder_i2c/readme.md

 Pair with `openmv_scripts/apriltags_i2c.py`.

-See `images/camera-h7-pinout.png` for pinout of the Open MV camera (go to [[openmv.io]] for other camera versions).
-Defaults to I2C 2.
+See the pinout of the OpenMV camera in the root of this repo (go to [[openmv.io]] for other camera versions).

 The OpenMV camera is both 3.3V and 5V tolerant -- no need for level shifters.